taparkins/elm-study-group/README.md

 `elm-package install elm-lang/html`

+4. Setup yarn/webpack

+`yarn install`

-Then you should be able to open `elm-repl` and get started!
+For Weeks 1-3, enter `elm-repl` to get started!

+For Weeks 4 and on, run `yarn client` and go to `localhost:3000` to get started!